jupcan/osm-gps/README.md

 # osm-gps
 **a3 group** intelligent systems lab project
-> designment and developement of an agent program to find the optimal route for a vehicle that circulates through a set of places of a town using data from open street map - [uclm](https://www.uclm.es/) computer science | [osm](https://www.openstreetmap.org) grahml data
+> designment and developement of an agent program to find the optimal route for a vehicle that circulates through a set of places of a town using data from openstreetmap - [uclm](https://www.uclm.es/) computer science | [osm](https://www.openstreetmap.org) grahml data

 ## installation
 whole project developed using **python3**